-The Law Office of Joanne Hoffman will ensure that your legal and business affairs needs are met in an effective and timely manner, with the highest regard for professionalism and client service.
+The Law Office of Joanne Hoffman will ensure that your legal and business affairs needs are met in an efficient and timely manner, with the highest regard for professionalism and client service.

 This website includes information about legal issues.
 The material contained herein is for informational purposes only, may not reflect the most current legal developments and is not for the purpose of legal advice.
 Please consult an attorney for legal advice in connection with specific facts or circumstances related to your matter.